Dog Star Man: Background

 After editing and completing Cat's Cradle, Brakhage began filming Dog Star Man.
 At the time when he began work on the project, Brakhage had not set on any particular idea on what the project would be about.
 In addition to this, he had also faced different sets of crisis including the questioning of his distant relationship with his wife Jane at the time, experiencing visions, and contemplations of death and decay.
 The filming of Dog Star Man took on gradually as Brakhage also worked on The Dead.

 Structure

-Ever since he commissioned the idea of the project, Brakhage had already had a prelude and four parts in mind.
+Ever since he formed the idea of the project, Brakhage had already had a prelude and four parts in mind.
 Dog Star Man, like Brakhage's other works, is characterized and known for their abstract imagery and techniques such as scratching and punching holes into the film.
 While the work is considered difficult and unorthodox by many, there is a general structure to the narrative of the film cycle that comprises the prelude and four parts.